Sparye/206A3/Wiki/Database-Sanitation.md

 ## 15/09/2020
-## database sanitation
+## Database Sanitation

 Upon seeing the number of errors in the provided question database, our first instinct was to rewrite it.
-This would involve fixing every error and replacing the delimiters with a rare string such as <??>.
+This would involve fixing every error and replacing the delimiters with a rare string.
 However, we saw a Piazza response by Nasser warning developers to avoid replacing the delimiters, as the testing questions would be in the provided format.

 Consequently, we realised we would have to work with the database in its far-from-perfect, original form.
 This was the original algorithm we developed for this purpose.

-[18:39]
 - the question is everything until the "("
 - answer prefix is everything from there until the ")"
 - answer is everything from there